-5. Identification and Assessment - Providing the graduated response at SEN Support tests and numeracy assessments, place the pupil at "SEN Support", and support that is additional to and different from the differentiated curriculum will be provided through a Learning Plan in a range of ways including:
+5. Identification and Assessment - Providing the graduated response at SEN Support assessments, place the pupil at "SEN Support", and support that is additional to and different from the differentiated curriculum will be provided through a Learning Plan in a range of ways including:

 The school offers a differentiated curriculum.
-When a pupil fails to make progress and shows signs of difficulty in any of the following areas: acquiring literacy and numeracy; has sensory or physical problems; or communication or interaction difficulties, the school will, using a range of data from partner primary schools, KS2 National Curriculum Tests, September Year 7 reading & spelling age
+When a pupil fails to make progress and shows signs of difficulty in any of the following areas: acquiring literacy and numeracy; has sensory or physical problems; or communication or interaction difficulties, the school will, using a range of data from partner primary schools, KS2 National Curriculum Tests, September Year 7 reading and numeracy

 - Classroom organisation and management

 - In-class support by teacher/teacher assistant

 - Withdrawal for individual/small group work

+- Use of A3 'nurture base'

 - Home/school spelling, handwriting and reading schemes

 - Use of specialist equipment

 - Access arrangements for examinations/controlled assessment

 - Alternative teaching strategies

 - Synthetic Phonics Intervention Programme (Read Write Inc.)

-- Numeracy Intervention (Power of 1/2)
+- Numeracy Intervention (Maths 123 online)

 - Social Skills development

+- Motional therapeutic sessions

+- Healthy Minds Group intervention